 Common Career Paths for Building Maintenance Engineer

-While Building Maintenance Engineers who advance into the role of a Chief Engineer are fairly uncommon.
-Chief Engineers on average earn $72K per year on average.
-Building Maintenance Engineers go on to become Maintenance Engineers more often than anything even though median pay for the role is $44K.
-Building Maintenance Engineers who move into a Maintenance Manager role, another well-traveled path for those in this field, tend to find salaries of $60K.
+Building Maintenance Engineers who advance into the role of a Chief Engineer are fairly uncommon.
+Chief Engineers on average earn $72K per year.
+Building Maintenance Engineers go on to become Maintenance Engineers more often than anything even though median pay for the role is $45K.
+Building Maintenance Engineers who move into a Chief Building Engineer role, another well-traveled path for those in this field, tend to find salaries of $66K.

 Building Maintenance Engineer Job Listings